WalkerMx/AutoCrispy/MANUAL.md

 ## Defringing

 Some backends don't have the nicest output, when fed images with Alpha.
 To fix this, provided is a *basic* GDI+ defringing scheme; what it does, is look at each Alpha byte, and make it fully transparent if it isn't above a certain threshold (user set; varies).
-Otherwise, it makes the Alpha byte fully opaque.
+Otherwise, it leaves the Alpha byte alone.

 There are more complex methods available, which are being looked into, however this feature was decided on due to its *speed*.
 While it might take some fine tuning to get the results you want, once it is set, the process is quite fast.